Petros Shoujounian

-Petros Shoujounian (born Gyumri, 1957) is an Armenian Canadian composer who focuses on orchestral, piano, chamber, and choral music.
+Petros Shoujounian (born 1957) is an Armenian Canadian composer who focuses on orchestral, piano, chamber, and choral music.

 Life

 Petros Shoujounian was born in Gyumri (then Leninakan, Armenia in 1957.
 At the age of twelve, Shoujounian began to compose his own music.
 He eventually studied music at the Yerevan State Komitas State Conservatory and continued his education at the Garu Mourza College of Music.
 Shoujounian moved to Canada in 1976 and pursued studies at the Quebec Conservatory of Music under the famed Canadian composer Gilles Tremblay.
-He gained his MA in Composition in 1982.
+He gained his MA in composition in 1982.
 Eventually he would direct the Armenian Choirs of Knar and Alemshah based in Montreal.
 He is also a publisher of records of the works of Armenian composers.
 Shoujounian has worked with numerous orchestras, such as I Musici de Montreal, NEM, Kitchener, London (Ontario) and Laval.
 He has also worked with soloists such as Marie-Josée Simard, Pierre Jasmin, Jean Laurendeau, and others.

 He currently resides in Quebec, Canada.